yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

 + Functions: For given state of `Sample_array`, compute the autocovariance and autocorrelation for a given lag value, compute the sample mean and sample variance, update the whole `Channel_array` for a given state of `Sample_array`.

-+ For a time $m$​, the maximum populated `Sample_index` is $m$​ and also, the maximum populated `Channel_index` is also $m$​.
++ For a time $m$, the maximum populated `Sample_index` is $m$ and also, the maximum populated `Channel_index` is also $m$.
 This tracking of the available indices must be done in order to compute the various quantities.

 + Auxiliary functions to output the channels to different streams with appropriate normalization.